Who Angel Tree Serves

 Please Adopt an Angel!

 Each tag on an Angel Tree represents an actual child from right here in Hampton Roads.
 With your help, we can provide clothing items for each Angel in Hampton Roads.
 For more information on how to adopt an angel, please email Seth Atkinson* at Seth.Atkinson@uss.salvationarmy.org.

-The deadline for returning your 2018 Angel Tree gift has been EXTENDED to MONDAY, DECEMBER 10, 2018.
+The deadline for returning your 2019 Angel Tree gifts is FRIDAY, DECEMBER 6, 2019.